 - Allow the silicone to cure.

-- If your tarp has peaks designed to accommodate trekking pole handles, it’s a good idea to apply a second application to the seams around the peaks (or use a thicker application) since these areas are subject to more stress.
+- If your shelter has peaks designed to accommodate trekking pole handles, it’s a good idea to apply a second application to the seams around the peaks (or use a thicker application) since these areas are subject to more stress.